 And can I just go on record as saying that it's nice to have a slow cooker recipe that doesn't turn out as either a soup or stew?
 I've tried so many that call themselves 'roasts' or simply a main dish like "Italian Chicken" or something, but they are so soupy they have to be served in a bowl.
 It's become kind of a joke in our family.
 So I'm on a mission to find slow cooker meals that aren't soupy (not that I don't like soups - I LOVE them, I just want some variety, you know?) which you know I will happily share with you as I find them - like this one. 😉

 You can serve the chicken and vegetables over any noodle - rice, wheat, buckwheat, or the mung bean ('glass' or 'cellophane') noodles like I used - or your favorite type of rice.
 Or, actually, over nothing if you're trying to limit your carbs and/or grains (but check out mung bean noodles - they are a source of good-for-your gut resistant starch).

-- 1 lg. or 2 medium onions, trimmed, cut in half and sliced
+- 1 large or 2 medium onions trimmed, cut in half and sliced

-- 4 lg. carrots*, peeled and thinly sliced
+- 4 large carrots* peeled and thinly sliced

-- 6 boneless, skinless frozen chicken thighs (about 1-1/2 lbs.), partially or fully thawed
+- 6 boneless skinless chicken thighs (about 1-1/2 lbs.), if frozen, partially or fully thawed

-- ⅓ c. sweet chili sauce, preferably honey-sweetened sweet chili sauce
+- 1/3 cup sweet chili sauce preferably honey-sweetened sweet chili sauce

 - Cooked noodles or rice